vladzz/laptop/README.md

   - Set mouse tracking rate.
   - and lots more...

-so you might want to read it very carefully first!! (see scripts/system_settings.sh)
+so you might want to read it very carefully first. (see scripts/system_settings.sh)

 ### MacStore Apps (WIP)